[Mr Adrian Bailey in the Chair]

 To put it mildly, I am deeply disappointed with the Minister’s response.
 There are a few key issues that she has not addressed.
 I do not think she adequately explained how it was that international students were told to leave the country without a right to appeal here, in contravention of the Court of Appeal ruling.
 She did not address at all the fiasco where further and higher education institutions were told to cancel student places and force them out of the conventional immigration appeals route.
 That issue has not been adequately addressed.

 Perhaps worst of all, the Minister has not given any sense of reassurance to students who are here today about when this will be resolved.
 My constituent’s case has been in limbo now for years, and he is not alone.
-The Home Office has a responsibility to these people to make sure that their cases are reviewed fairly, and that they are given the chance to clear their name and get on with their life.
+The Home Office has a responsibility to these people to make sure that their cases are reviewed fairly, and that they are given the chance to clear their name and get on with their lives.
 We have had no reassurances whatsoever.
 We have not been told anything by way of detail about numbers of people.
 We have overall numbers affected—we have quoted those and they are really clear in the briefings—but nothing in terms of appeals, what stage they are at, success rates, how long it is taking to resolve the issues and, crucially, how much it is costing the taxpayer.